 About Felicia Lara

 Felicia Lara, Office Manager and Instructor, stepped into her first dance class at the age of 2 and continued with studio dance throughout her elementary years.
-She has strong roots in St. Charles as she was a member of the St. Charles North award winning drill team and now the Varsity coach for St. Charles East High School.
+She has strong roots in St. Charles as she was a member of the St. Charles North award winning drill team and is currently on the coaching staff for the St. Charles East High School Dance Team.
 Felicia graduated Cum Laude with a Bachelors of Arts in Dance and minor in psychology from the University of Texas-Pan American.
 Throughout her dance journey she has had the privilege of working with several guest artists nationally and from all over the world: Neijla Yatkin, Teena Marie Custer, Maria Bermudez, Kim Karpanty, Karen Schupp, Lisa Smith, Sarah Gamblin, Edisa Weeks, Susan Douglas Roberts, Twitch, Ian Eastwood, Chris Xayarath, and many more.
-Felicia has participated in several workshops such as the American College Dance Festivals, River North Dance Intensive, Maria Bermudez Flamenco Workshop, Arthur Murray Summer Training Workshop and the UTPA Yoga/Pilates intensive where she earned her Pilates certification.
-Now she travels to Chicago from the Northwest suburbs and continues her education at Lou Conte Dance Studio, Visceral and other Chicago studios in her free time.
-Her true passion is not just dance but mentor-ship.
-She loves developing relationships with the future generations of our world!
-One of her first teacher's was Miss Alice and she is honored to now assist Mrs. Williams by helping spread the love of dance to the Tri- City area.
+Felicia has participated in several workshops such as the American College Dance Festival and Gala, River North Dance Intensive, Maria Bermudez Flamenco Workshop, Arthur Murray Summer Training Workshop and the UTPA Yoga/Pilates intensive where she earned her Pilates certification.
+She currently travels to Chicago to continue her dance education at Lou Conte Dance Studio, Visceral, Giordano, and other Chicago studios in her free time.
+Felicia come with over 12 years of teaching experience with her favorite genre being Modern.
+Her true passion goes beyond teaching into mentorship where she hopes to have a positive impact on her students and families.
+One of her first teachers was Miss Alice and she is honored to now assist Mrs. Williams by helping spread the love of dance to the Tri- City area.